 And that's good.

-On the grounds that I often travel alone, in far away countries, without planning too much in advance, I am sometimes told that I am an "adventurer".
-But I live on quiet adventures, really.
+Because I often travel alone, in far away countries, without organizing things too much in advance, I am sometimes told that I am an "adventurer".
+But I live very quiet adventures, in truth.

 A little recap of my adventures of adventurer in Koh Yao Noi ...